Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 So what we're going to do next is come across that on both sides.
 Behind that, what we're protecting anteriorly with the Sims retractor, we're protecting the bladder, and we have packed the bowel away so it does not sneak down when we take those last final bites that are quite high up in the pelvis.

-Alright.
+Yep, all right.
 So for these higher bites, we really do have to be worried about the pelvic - think about the pelvic sidewall laterally, as well as the bowel.
 So what we're really doing is we're hugging the fundus of the uterus, we're putting our fingers in and we're feeling to see where that tip comes out.
 Making sure no bowel slides down.
 So she's going to keep her finger here as she cauterizes.
-Now this is freeing the ovary and the Fallopian tube from the uterus.
+Now this is freeing the ovary and the fallopian tube from the uterus.

-So now we have freed, as you can see here, we have freed the ovary and the Fallopian tube from the patient's left side.
+Good.
+So now we have freed, as you can see here, we have freed the ovary and the fallopian tube from the patient's left side.
 We're going do the same now on the patient's right side.

 So right now we are around the utero-ovarian ligament on the right side.
 Protecting the bladder anteriorly, the pelvic sidewall laterally.
 A finger is in to make sure the bowel is well away from the field.
 With this, the uterus and the cervix will be free.

 So she has a very small fibroid here, as well as on the back side.
 So we're going to look at her pedicles and make sure that they are hemostatic, which they are.

 So now we've done the vaginal hysterectomy.
 This patient has prolapse.
 In order to correct her prolapse, we have to do a suspension.
 The suspension that we're doing is called a uterosacral ligament suspension.